Go Back Up

 The federal government grants special enrollment periods to survivors of domestic abuse and spousal abandonment who want to enroll in their own health policy.
 Any dependent, such as a dependent child, may also be eligible.

 If you want to claim this special enrollment period, contact the Marketplace Call Center2.
-If you're married to your abuser or abandoner, you can fill out your application as unmarried without being penalized for misstating your marital status.
+If you're married to someone who abuses or abandons you, you can complete your application as if you're unmarried without facing penalties for misrepresenting your marital status.
 You'll also be able to collect a premium tax credit if you qualify based on your income.

 7. Getting an appeal decision that's in your favor